tautologyclub/feebleline/README.md

         1:0  ~/feebleline/feebleline.el : development                                                feebleline

 ## Screenshots
-This is a screenshow from the latest version (yes that is my actual ugly day-to-day theme):
+This is a screenshot from the latest version (yes that is my actual ugly day-to-day theme):

 ![ScreenShot](scrot_v1_1.png)